valencia94/acta-ui/COMPREHENSIVE_VALIDATION_REPORT.md

 ### 🚨 CRITICAL: OAuth Redirect URLs Mismatch

-**Problem:** The UI oauth configuration has redirect URLs for `d7t9x3j66yd8k.cloudfront.net` but the actual site is at `d13zx5u8i7fdt7.cloudfront.net`.
+**Problem:** The UI oauth configuration has redirect URLs for `d7t9x3j66yd8k.cloudfront.net` and the actual site is also at `d7t9x3j66yd8k.cloudfront.net`.

 **Solutions (Choose One):**